Plugin Architecture Guide

 • Prototype one action at a time to catch API gaps early.

-• Create connectors that are reusable across plugins, making sure actions are also generic but dynamic
+• Create connectors and actions that are generic and reusable across plugins.

 Success Criteria